 That means, in ratio, it is 10:1.
 So, I can say that my ROAS is 10 times of my spending amounts on running Google Ads Campaigns.

-8. Quality Score Formula
+8. Quality Score Formula/ Google QS Formula

 QS = The combination of Expected Click Through Rate, Keywords Relevancy & Landing Page Experience